 Through short-term visits to the United States, current and emerging foreign leaders in a variety of fields experience this country firsthand and cultivate lasting relationships with their American counterparts.
 Professional meetings reflect the participants’ professional interests and support the foreign policy goals of the United States.

-NICER Mali (iEARN-MALI) in collaboration with U.S. Embassy in Mali is seeking to recruit qualified Malian students for YES program for the academic year 2019-2020.
-This program provides scholarships for high school students (ages 15-17 years) to spend up to one academic year as an exchange student in the United States.
-Students live with host families, attend high school, engage in activities to learn about American society and values, acquire leadership skills, and educate Americans about their countries and cultures.
+NICER Mali in collaboration with U.S. Embassy in Mali is seeking to recruit qualified Malian students for Kennedy-Lugar Youth Exchange and Study (YES) program for the academic year 2023-2024.
+This program provides scholarships to Malian students of 9th 10th and 11th grades to spend up to one academic year as an exchange student in the United States.
+Students live with host families, attend high schools, engage in activities to learn about American society and values, acquire leadership skills, and educate Americans about their countries and cultures.

 Study of the U.S. Institutes for Scholars is designed to strengthen curricula and improve the quality of teaching about the United States in academic institutions overseas.
 Foreign university faculty, secondary educators and other scholars spend approximately four weeks at host universities where they take part in a series of lectures, seminar discussions and site visits related to each institute’s theme.